 The History of UP 3985

-It has been a few years since I had seen UP 3985, and it was great to see an old friend again.
+It had been a few years since I had seen UP 3985, and it was great to see an old friend again.
 The big Challenger Class 4-6-6-4 was built for the UP in 1943 by American Locomotive Works, one of a total of 105 ordered, and the only operating survivor.
-Although the Challenger was not the largest steam engine ever built, it is the largest still operating in the world.
+Although the Challenger was not the largest steam engine ever built, it was the largest still operating in the world in 2010.

 The crowds of people who stood along the tracks, or visited the engine during stops were both amazing and yet understandable.
 It is an all too rare event to see mainline steam, and rarer still to see the likes of this beast.
 Word gets out, and the local folks join the long distance chasers to revel in the noise and earth shaking as the train flies by.